balderdashy/sails-docs/reference/waterline/datastores/transaction.md

   // Do the math to subtract from the logged-in user's account balance,
-  // and add to the recipient's bank account balance. var myNewBalance = myAccount.balance - inputs.amount');
+  // and add to the recipient's bank account balance. var myNewBalance = myAccount.balance - inputs.amount;

   // If this would put the logged-in user's account balance below zero,
   // then abort.
 (The transaction will be rolled back automatically.)